CiscoDevNet/cloud-cml/documentation/AWS.md

 # AWS

-Version 0.3.1, November 2024

 This document contains specific configuration steps to deploy a CML instance in AWS.
 Some sections from the top level document are repeated here with additional detail regarding AWS.

 > [!IMPORTANT]
 > The repository includes an alternative deployment method for AWS (aws-mini) which does not create any network resources.
 It therefore relies on these resources to be available at the time of deploying CML.
-See the "Mini vs regular deployments" section below!
+See the ["Mini vs regular deployments"](#mini-vs-regular-deployments) section below!

 ## General requirements